menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Boyne Falls is generally considered to be a blue-collar town.
-35.95% of the Boyne Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Boyne Falls is a blue-collar town, with 35.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Boyne Falls is a village of professionals, managers, and production and manufacturing workers.
 There are especially a lot of people living in Boyne Falls who work in management occupations (16.34%), sales jobs (10.46%), and healthcare (8.50%).

 Also of interest is that Boyne Falls has more people living here who work in computers and math than 95% of the places in the US.